 Pankhurst founded a number of organisations during her lifetime – all of which fought for women’s rights – including the Women’s Social and Politican Union, the Women’s Franchise League, and later the Women’s Party (derived from the original WSPU).
 Fantastically stubborn and refusing to give up after being refused entry to the Independent Labour Party because of her gender, Pankhurst took matters into her own hands – providing a place for women to have their voice heard in a male-dominated political landscape.
 Years later, Pankhurst’s daughters continued with their mother’s legacy, working with her on the Women’s Party which was dedicated to promoting women’s equality in public life.

 Pankhurst, unfortunately, did not live to see her campaigns come to complete fruition, however, just weeks after she passed away, the Conservative government extended the Representation of the People (Equal Franchise) Act 1928, allowing women over the age of 21 to vote for the first time ever.
 More than half of her life was devoted to changing the future for females, paving the way for change and inspiring others to speak up, fight for what is right, and most importantly, never give up.

-Emmeline Pankhurst is commemorated with a statue on St Peter’s Square, in Manchester city centre, which can be found directly opposite the tram stop and Manchester Central Library.
+Emmeline Pankhurst is commemorated with a statue on St Peter’s Square, in Manchester city centre, which is often visited and gifts left for the feminist icon on International Women’s Day, and can be found directly opposite the tram stop and Manchester Central Library.